vinod120/dhwani-ris-backend/README.md

 5. User(admin) can add the State, and Distrct also.

-6. Every user can see the details about other disrticts and, states, childrens data.
+6. Every user can see the details about other district and, states, childrens data.